MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-dotnet.md

 );
 ```

-### Query items
+### Query entities

-After you insert an item, you can also run a query to get all items that match a specific filter by using the `TableClient.Query<T>` method.
+After you insert an entity, you can also run a query to get all enities that match a specific filter by using the `TableClient.Query<T>` method.
 This example filters products by category using Language Integrated Query (LINQ) syntax, which is a benefit of using typed `ITableEntity` models like the `Product` class.

 ```csharp
 string category = "gear-surf-surfboards";